On 7/8, focus on Psalm 78 for the joy of the next generation

-What a tremendous calling for this generation towards the next generation.
-As a way to incline this generation to meditate and act on these words for the good of the next generation, we want to encourage you to mark July 8 (7/8) as a day to focus on Psalm 78.
+As a way to incline this generation to meditate and act on these words for the good of the next generation, we encourage you to mark July 8 (7/8) as a day to focus on Psalm 78.

 - Read Psalm 78, especially 78:1-8 in your personal and/or family devotional time.

-- Share a verse from Psalm 78 with your friends along with the hashtag #Psalm78Day (and maybe even a link to this post).
+- Share a verse from Psalm 78 with your friends along with the hashtag #Psalm78Day (and a link to this page).

 - Watch/listen/read the message Raising Children Who Are Confident in God from John Piper.

-The app includes several collections of verses to help you fight the fight of faith (1 Timothy 6:12).
-In addition to those collections, the app gives you the ability to add verses like Psalm 78:4 or even longer passages like Psalm 78:1-8 that can then be presented in the app's range of tools for memorizing Scripture.
+The Fighter Verses™ Scripture memory plan includes various tools for memorizing Scriptures.
+Many of those tools are included in the Fighter Verses App.
+The app offers the ability to add verses like Psalm 78:4 or even longer passages like Psalm 78:1-8 that can then be presented in the app's range of tools for memorizing Scripture.